WoltjenLab/MHcut/README.md

 1. The corresponding line from the "variant" file (e.g. MH metrics, PAM found or not).
 1. The location of the micro-homology. `|` means a match, `x` a mismatch.
-1. The sequence of the flanks and variants. `-` to stress when the variant's limits.
+1. The sequence of the flanks and variant. `-` to stress the variant's limits.
 Eventually `...` is the middle part of a large variant that is not shown for clarity purpose.
 1. The location of valid PAM cuts. `\` and `/` depending on the strand of the PAM motif.
 1. A list of valid protospacers if any.